TIY-Durham/2015-FALL-FEE/18--Night-of-the-Living-Chessboard/README.md

-# 18 - Escape from the Planet of the APIs
+# 18 - Night of the Living Chessboard

 ## Rituals (~1h 30m)